Rough path stability of (semi-)linear SPDEs: Transformations

 \begin{remark} Transformation 2 and 3 could have been performed in one step, by considering

 Indeed, the usual variation of constants formula gives immediately

-and one easily sees that transformations 2 and 3 just separate the effects of this; with the benefit of keeping the algebra somewhat simpler (after all, we want explicit understandings of the transformed equations). \end{remark}
+and one easily sees that transformations 2 and 3 just split above expression in two terms; with the benefit of keeping the algebra somewhat simpler (after all, we want explicit understandings of the transformed equations). \end{remark}

-\begin{remark} Related to the last remark, generic noise of the form $H\left( x,t,u\right) dz$ can be removed with this technique.
-The issue is that the transformed equations quickly falls beyond available theory, cf.\ \cite{MR1799099} \end{remark}
+\begin{remark}Related to the last remark, generic noise of the form $H\left(t,x,u\right)dz$ can be removed with this technique.
+The issue is that the transformed equations quickly falls beyond available viscosity theory (e.g.~standard comparison results do no longer apply) cf.\ \cite{MR1799099,RBSDE}. \end{remark}